MechieTech7/Parameterised-constructor/README.md

 Parameterised constructor is used to pass one or more parameters at the same time.
 In the above program i used to pass strings and integers as parameters.
 I use boolean values for the result output.

+In parameterised constructor, initially need to commit parameters .
+By creating parameters assign the parameterised constructor.
+Then initialise values for cretaed parameters.
+By paasing the values constructor will return to it.